 PhD programme in Physics

-The PhD-program in physics provides an education within experimental and theoretical physics and aims at giving the candidates a broad professional background in physics.
+The PhD programme in physics provides an education within experimental and theoretical physics and aims at giving the candidates a broad professional background in physics.
 The candidate can focus the program towards a variety of topics based on ongoing research activities at the Department of Physics.